JALA Logo JALA Title line

 Professor, Annenberg School of Communication and School of Public Policy and Urban Development

-of the University of Southern California, and former national director of
+of the University of Southern California, and former national director of the UK's Programme on Information and Communication Technologies (PICT)

 A major transformation in the nature of work is in process.
 Jack Nilles, for years the foremost expert and visionary leader in the field of telecommuting, has written the definitive book on the subject.
 This is where the future begins.
 Don't miss it.